 Profile

 Two children grow up in the same Indonesian village and finish the same number of years of school.
-Decades later, one earns far more from that education, often for no other reason than having grown up poor.
+Decades later, a year of that schooling pays one of them more than four times what it pays the other.
+The difference: one of them grew up poor.

-I came to research from the policy side: more than five years as a consultant economist with the World Bank, working on poverty assessments, crisis monitoring, and large-scale household surveys, from instrument design and fieldwork through to published microdata.
-I hold my work to two standards: it has to stand up methodologically, and it has to matter to the people it describes.
+Before and alongside the PhD, I spent more than five years as a consultant economist with the World Bank, working on poverty assessments, crisis monitoring, and large-scale household surveys, from instrument design and fieldwork through to published microdata.
+The policy work taught me which questions matter; the PhD is teaching me how to answer them credibly.

 Primary fields: Development economics; Poverty & inequality; Labour & education economics; Climate shocks & household welfare.